rspamd/rspamd/doc/markdown/migration.md

 }
 ~~~

-The recommended way to create statistics now is `sqlite3` backend (which is incompatible with old mmap backend however):
+The recommended way to store statistics now is the `sqlite3` backend (which is incompatible with the old mmap backend):

 ~~~ucl
 classifier {